InfiniBrains/Awesome-GameDev-Resources/courses/algorithms/02-analysis/README.md

 Before starting, lets thin about 3 problems:

-For an array of size N, dont overthink. think and answer:
+For an array of size $N$, dont overthink.
+Just answer:

 1. How many iterations a loop run to find a specific number inside an array? (naively)
 2. How many comparisons should I make to find two numbers in an array that sum a specific target? (naively)